 If you haven't tried the Swiss and Austrian versions, you owe it to yourself to try.
 Valais Heida in particular is an incredibly impressive expression of the grape.
-It's the altitude and the age, and perhaps the particular subvarieties they kept alive there.
+It's the altitude and the age of the vines, and perhaps the particular subvarieties they kept alive there.

-PS: The more exhuberant Gewürztraminer is a closely related mutation but different enough to warrant its own page.
+PS: The more exhuberant Gewürztraminer is a closely related mutation (essentially the same) but different enough to warrant its own page.

 The origins of this grape are not without debate.
 It most likely began in north east France and south west Germany, though some believe that it is from Egypt and others, with no botanical proof, say that it is not from Vitis Vinifera but from Vitis Aminea or even other strains of Vitis.